inband/spcor/extras/vmx/README.md

 This directory is dedicated working through "MPLS in the SDN Era"

-Therefore there will information added for both vMX and XRv platforms.
+Therefore there will be information added under this directory for both vMX and XRv platforms.
 The XRv ties into SPCOR and vMX will help with fundamentals and give a different perspcetive.